 Whether you need 5, 100, or 1,000 customers … it can be challenging.

-Here’s how to land and keep the first customers for your new startup or small business:
+Here's how to land and keep customers:

 1. Create a landing page or full website and blog for your business.